Feature display and style

-With ArcGIS Maps for SharePoint, you can style your data on the map using different symbols, colors, and sizes to appropriately represent the features.
+With Esri Maps for SAP BusinessObjects, you can style your data on the map using different symbols, colors, and sizes to appropriately represent the features.
 For example, you may want to use different public safety symbols to denote locations of police and fire stations, or use different colors or sizes of a symbol to show locations of major cities according to the population.

-When you add data from your business system to the map, ArcGIS Maps for SharePoint creates a layer that appears on the Contents pane and draws the data on the map using a default style.
+When you add SAP Dashboards data to the map, Esri Maps for SAP BusinessObjects creates a layer that appears on the Contents pane and draws the data on the map using a default style.
 The style can be changed using the options on the Style pane.

 How layers are drawn